-The council also spent £4.4 million on the redevelopment of 17-18 Cornhill, Bury St Edmunds which combines bringing a vacant site back into use with two retail units as well as 12 residential flats whilst also improving the connection between the new shopping area and the old town centre.
+During 2022 to 2023 the council spent £1.7 million on the redevelopment of the former Post Office, 17-18 Cornhill, Bury St Edmunds which combines bringing a vacant site back into use with two retail units as well as 12 residential flats whilst also improving the connection between the new shopping area and the old town centre.
+This site was completed in March 2023 with two flats sold and another nine flats reserved as at 31 March 2023.